Release date: 11/28/2016

 Through its many commissions and co-commissions, San Francisco Opera has emerged as a champion of modern operatic repertory and has fostered important new works by leading composers.
 The Company has given 19 world premieres (both main stage and for the Opera Center) and next season will present the first performances of John Adams and Peter Sellars’ new opera, Girls of the Golden West.
 Along with its record of world premieres, San Francisco Opera’s commitment to building the repertory also lies in its co-commissions of important works, including Adams and Alice Goodman’s The Death of Klinghoffer (1991), Heggie and Scheer’s Three Decembers (2008) and Moby-Dick (2010).

 The new opera will again bring together award-winning composer and San Francisco resident Heggie with San Francisco Opera, where his career as an opera composer began.
 Heggie’s first opera, Dead Man Walking with a libretto by Terrence McNally, had its world premiere at San Francisco Opera in 2000 and has since been presented around the world in over 50 productions.
 Praised for his more than 250 songs, as well as chamber, choral and orchestral works, Heggie has established himself as one of today’s leading opera composers.
 His operas also include Great Scott (2015), The Radio Hour (2014), To Hell and Back (2006) and The End of the Affair (2003; revised 2004).

->

-> For the complete press release, please view the attached PDF.
+For the complete press release, including calendar listings, please view the attached PDF.